Highly symmetric fundamental domains for lattices in R^2 and R^3: Conclusions and Outlook

 \subsection{Alternative Constructions.}

 The constructions used in this paper can be altered in many ways.
 For instance, there are other ways to partition the octagons, dodecagons and squares into two regions of different colours than the one used in the proof of Theorem \ref{thm:satz1}.
 All that is required is to keep the mirror symmetry of the partition, and take care that no overlaps occur.
-One possibility is just to interchange the colours.
+One possibility is just to interchange the colours in the polygons of mixed colour.